Quelccaya Ice Cap: Present retreat

 The glaciers are melting at increasing rates, with rapid deglaciation underway during the late 20th century at a rate that is comparable to or exceeds that of postglacial retreat rates.
 Between 1980 and 2010, the ice cap shrank at a rate of 0.57 ± 0.1 km2/year with a loss of 30% of its area between 1979 and 2014.
 Between 1990 and 2009, a southeastern branch of the ice cap disappeared altogether.
 At the northwestern and southeastern ends of the ice cap, the retreat has reached the plateau that Quelccaya sits on.
 Additionally, parts of the northwestern ice cap have separated from the main ice body and by 2011 the retreat had reduced Quelccaya to a size smaller than at any other time in the past 6,000 years.
 The height of the ice surface has increased over time.
 There is some variation between retreat rates measured by different researchers as the Quelccaya ice cap is differently defined and due to differences between extents measured in seasons with and without snow cover.
 True fluctuations also occur, such as an advance of part of Quelccaya's southern margin reported in 1977 which bulldozed peat deposits, a pause of the Qori Kalis glacier between 1991 and 1993 probably linked with the global cooling caused by the Philippine Pinatubo eruption in 1991, a slow-down in the mid-2000s and an overall higher rate of retreat since 2000.
 Some fluctuations have been linked to ENSO variability.
+The retreat of Qori Kalis is documented photographically by the National Snow and Ice Data Center of the USA.

 The Qori Kalis outlet glacier has been observed since 1963, and between 1963 and 1978 retreated by about 6 m/year and between 1991 and 2005 by about 60 m/year.
 The retreat has been accompanied by a volume loss of the ice cap, increasing from 290,000 m3/year between 1963 and 1978 over 1,310,000 m3/year between 1978 and 1983 to 2,200,000 m3/year between 1983 and 1991.
 The rate of retreat is higher than at the end of the last ice age and the glacier responds quickly to climate alterations.

 Similar retreats have been observed at other tropical glaciers, and are linked to the increase in global temperatures caused by industrial greenhouse gas emissions.
 This warming is unprecedented by the standards of the late Holocene.